640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-An electroencephalogram detects abnormalities in the brain waves or electrical activity of the brain.
-During the procedure, electrodes consisting of small metal discs with thin wires are pasted on the scalp.
-The electrodes detect tiny electrical charges that result from the activity of the brain cells.
-The charges are amplified and appear as a graph on a computer screen or as a recording that may be printed out on paper.
-Your doctor then interprets the reading.
+An EEG is a test that detects abnormalities in your brain waves, or in the electrical activity of your brain.
+During the procedure, electrodes consisting of small metal discs with thin wires are pasted onto your scalp.
+The electrodes detect tiny electrical charges that result from the activity of your brain cells.
+The charges are amplified and appear as a graph on a computer screen, or as a recording that may be printed out on paper.
+Your healthcare provider then interprets the reading.

-Related procedures that may be performed are evoked potential studies.
-These studies are used to measure electrical activity in the brain in response to stimulation of sight, sound, or touch.
-Please see this procedure for additional information.
+Evoked potential studies are related procedures that also may be done.
+These studies measure electrical activity in your brain in response to stimulation of sight, sound, or touch.

 The EEG is used to evaluate several types of brain disorders.
 When epilepsy is present, seizure activity will appear as rapid spiking waves on the EEG.

-Patients with lesions of the brain, which can result from tumors or stroke, may have unusually slow EEG waves, depending on the size and the location of the lesion.
+People with lesions of their brain, which can result from tumors or stroke, may have unusually slow EEG waves, depending on the size and the location of the lesion.